jonnor/embeddedml/presentations/TinymlAnomalyDetection2023/speakernotes.md

 To an IoT gateway, that sends data to a cloud service, using 4G cellular or Ethernet.

 ### Sensor data quality
-For the Condition Monitoring established in the industry each measurement point often costs in excess of 1000 USD, (for accelerometer and signal processing units).
+Industrial vibration sensors costs often costs in excess of 1000 USD.
+This is too high for commercial buildings.

 Does the MEMS accelerometers have sufficient performance?

 To evaluate this we did a series of controlled tests.